Unleash/unleash/website/docs/reference/environments.md

 ### Integrations

-We have made some slight changes to events related to feature toggles: there's one deprecation and several new event types.
+We have made some slight changes to events related to feature flags: there's one deprecation and several new event types.
 Most of the new events contain _project_ and _environment_ data.

 To avoid missing important updates, you will also need to update your integration configuration to subscribe to the new events.